 Video Codec H.264

-H.264 is a video compression standard that converts digital video into a format that requires less space when required transmission or storage.
+H.264 is a video compression standard converts digital video into a format that requires less space when required transmission or storage.
 M4V uses H.264 for video compression.
 Its application ranges from DVD, TV, Videoconferencing, and video streaming over the internet.
 H.264 consists of two main parts: Encoder – Which compresses the video, Decoder – Which uncompress the compressed video back.
-In the figure below, encoding and decoding processes are highlighted along with other processes covered in the H.264 standard.
+In the figure below, encoding and decoding processes are highlighted, and other processes are covered in the H.264 standard.

 Video Coding and Decoding Process in H.264

-For the compressed H.264 bitstream, video encoder conducts the prediction, transformation and encoding process while the decoder carries out the inverse process of decoding, inverse transform, and reconstruction to produce back the video file.
+For the compressed H.264 bitstream, the video encoder conducts the prediction, transformation, and encoding process.
+At the same time, the decoder carries out the inverse process of decoding, inverse transform, and reconstruction to produce back the video file.
 H.264 takes half the size of the MPEG.